colosseum-wiot/user-documentation/docs/source/reservations/using_srn_reservation.rst

 Save Image Snapshot
 ~~~~~~~~~~~~~~~~

-Users can save the state of their image through the :doc:`Colosseum CLI <colosseum_cli>`.
+Users can save the state of their image through the :doc:`Colosseum CLI </radio_api_traffic/colosseum_cli>`.
 This will allow the user to save a new image file to the images directory on the user's team network storage.

-See the instructions to :doc:`Save an Image Snapshot <save_image_snapshot>`.
+See the instructions to :doc:`Save an Image Snapshot </radio_api_traffic/save_image_snapshot>`.

 Copy files to Network Storage
 ~~~~~~~~~~~~~~~~~~~~~~~~~~